List of 29 states of India

 • The embroidery of specific garments in Gujarat shares artistic similarities with the needlework of clothing pieces in Kashmir.

-2. What are the major festivals celebrated in southern India?
+What are the 9 union territories in India?

-Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, West Bengal, Jammu & Kashmir.
+Andhra Pradesh, Arunachal Pradesh, Assam, Bihar, Chhattisgarh, Goa, Gujarat, Haryana, Himachal Pradesh, Jharkhand, Karnataka, Kerala, Madhya Pradesh, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Punjab, Rajasthan, Sikkim, Tamil Nadu, Telangana, Tripura, Uttar Pradesh, Uttarakhand, West Bengal.

-7. Which state was removed from the list of 29 states?
+Which state is removed from the 29 states?

-Jammu & Kashmir was removed from the list of 29 states after the abrogation of Article 370.
-It was reorganized into two union territories – Jammu & Kashmir and Ladakh, reducing the total number of states in India to 28.
+After Article 370 was abrogated, Jammu and Kashmir were removed from the list of 29 states and reorganized into two union territories, Jammu and Kashmir and Ladakh, reducing the total number of states in India to 28.